 - Season the chicken generously with salt, about 2 tbsp per side, and let it sit for 30 minutes.
 (The salt helps the chicken absorb the flavor and retain the moisture)

-- Stir 2 tablespoons sea salt into the buttermilk to dissolve.
-Place the chicken in a gallon-size resealable plastic bag and pour in the buttermilk.
+- Stir 2 tablespoons of sea salt into the buttermilk to dissolve.
+Place the chicken in a gallon-size resealable plastic bag and pour in the buttermilk, rosemary, garlic, and Italian Seasoning.

 - Close the bag, massage the buttermilk all around the chicken, place on a rimmed plate, and refrigerate for 12 to 24 hours.
 Rotate the bag periodically (every 4-6 hours) to ensure every part of the chicken gets marinated.